icherniukh/winrt-api/windows.devices.smartcards/smartcardemulationtype.md

 # SmartCardEmulationType

 ## -description
 Defines the mechanism by which the device emulates a smart card.
+Reflects the secure element type of the unit which processes application protocol data unit (APDU) commands.

 ## -enum-fields
 ### -field Host:0
-The device emulates a smart card by forwarding application protocol data unit (APDU) commands to the host application, which responds back.
+The device routes APDU commands to the host application.

 ### -field Uicc:1
-The device emulates a smart card by forwarding the application protocol data unit (APDU) commands directly to the physical UICC card.
+The device routes APDU commands to the UICC card.
 The UICC card is more commonly referred to as the SIM card.

 ### -field EmbeddedSE:2
-The device emulates a smart card by forwarding the application protocol data unit (APDU) commands to an embedded SE reader.
+The device routes APDU commands to the Embedded Secure Element.

 ## -remarks